-National and International Days on June 5
+National & International Days on June 5

 Earth Overshoot Day* (Date changes yearly) marks the point when humanity’s resource consumption for the year exceeds what Earth can regenerate.
 The concept was introduced by Andrew Simms of the UK think tank New Economics Foundation and is now managed by the Global Footprint Network.
 While the actual date shifts each year based on ecological data, the announcement for the 2025 date is expected on June 5, aligning with World Environment Day.
 The day is a reminder to reconsider how natural resources are used and to advocate for sustainable living.